Mural Capabilities Statement

 1977 Santo Corpo di Cristo, 1525, technique: affresco, 20,000 sq. ft. (entire church), painted by Foppa, Brescia, Italy.
 Removal of overpainting, cleaning of dirt, smoke, etc., filling, inpainting.

-1976 The Gospel, 1402, technique: affresco, 1500 sq. ft., Dominican Library ceiling, Calvisano, Italy.
+1976 – 1977 The Gospel, 1492, technique: affresco, 1500 sq. ft., Dominican Library ceiling, Calvisano, Italy.
 Cleaning removed 9 layers of repainting from 5 centuries.
 Consolidation of structural cracks, water damage, filling and inpainting were needed.
+See short video.

 1975 Procession of Saints, 1395, technique: affresco, 2000 sq. ft., Ex-Monastero of the Trinity, San Gallo, Italy.
 Treatment on three layers of affresco work spanning three centuries.
 Work included consolidation, extensive and sensitive cleaning, fills, inpainting.